Paravaejovis spinigerus is a medium sized scorpion from the

 on one in a motel room at 3 AM.
 I am sorry to say this incident

 resulted in the only death I know of from stepping on a scorpion

 in the United States, the scorpion died.

-Until recently, Hoffmannius spinigerus was known as Vaejovis spinigerus.
+Until recently, Paravaejovis spinigerus was known as Vaejovis spinigerus and Hoffmannius spinigerus.
 They are easy to keep and eat crickets readily.
 I have fed the young flightless fruitflies.
 HOME

 My name is Rich Ayrey, please e-mail me at firstname.lastname@example.org